Realtime Unified BioAcoustic Tool

 Sounds and Senses Lab

-Live audio-visual monitoring & high-fidelity multichannel recording
+Live audio-visual monitoring and high-fidelity multichannel recording

 What is it good for?